SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="grey" id="result" style="height: 75px;"> Click the button above to generate an encounter. </span>

 *Generate an encounter the first time the party goes to one of this hex's features and every 12 hours.
 Encounters can happen on the way to the location or at the destination.
-If an encounter would happen while the party rests, a successful survival skills while setting up camp make the encounter happen after the full rest is completed.
+If an encounter would happen while the party rests, good survival skills while setting up camp make the encounter happen after the full rest is completed.
 Do not hesitate to replace any named NPC by one the players have already met from time to time!
 It makes for a better story.*

  ---